--follow

 `---X--' `------'

-Here, the merge commits O
+Here, the merge commits O and P contribute extra noise, as they

-merged a topic that was based on an older version of file.txt
+merged a topic that was based on an older version of file.txt.

 This is a common issue in repositories using a workflow where